Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 Weber restyled this model in 2014, adding a larger grip handle and control knobs, plus ergonomic side handles.
 The collapsible slide tables and the front and rear cradles have been reinforced to increase strength.
 Additionally, the split-grate design allows you to choose your cooking surface and switch between grate and griddle.

 The list of shortcomings on the Q3200 is pretty short.
 I like the overhead handle light, but even with minimal use, battery life is short.
-Also, the bottom of the grill is constructed out of “thermoplastic,” so be diligent about turning your grill off after each use.
+The bottom of the grill is constructed out of “thermoplastic,” so be diligent about turning your grill off after each use.

 This is an obvious safety measure, of course.
 I only bring it up because the thermoplastic cannot withstand excessive heat for prolonged periods of time.